alx-sch/42_get_next_line/README.md

 		```

 ## Acknowledgements
-- Some of the test files were retrieved from Fabricio Soares' [testing framework](https://github.com/xicodomingues/francinette/tree/master/tests/get_next_line/fsoares) for get_next_line().
+- Some of the test files were retrieved from Fabricio Soares' [testing framework](https://github.com/xicodomingues/francinette/tree/master/tests/get_next_line/fsoares).
 - The project badge used is retrieved from [this repo](https://github.com/ayogun/42-project-badges) by Ali Ogun.